rtdip/core/docs/university/essentials/excel-connector/dashboard.md

-# Creating a Simple Dashboard with Live Data
+# Exercise: Creating a Simple Dashboard with Live Data

 >
 All the functions (except Metadata) are capable of refreshing at a set interval with the `refreshIntervalSeconds` parameter.